It’s All About Me – At Least This Page Is…

 S2: Not at all.
 I love people.
 I love working with others.
 I just want more freedom to work at my own pace, in my own time.

-S1: I note that your main interests are Science Fiction and I guess more specifically Crime Fiction.
+S1: I note that your main interests are Science Fiction, Horror, and I guess more specifically Crime Fiction.
 Why?

-S1: So in addition to the writing in the SciFi/Mystery genre, you write middle age children’s fiction.
+S1: So in addition to the writing in the SciFi/Mystery genre, you write junior age children’s fiction.
 Do you have any children of you own?

-S2: No. I have a step-son, but he is an adult now.
-I have two nieces – currently seven and nine.
+S2: No. I have a step-son, but he’s an adult now.
+I have two nieces – currently nine and eleven.

 S1: Do you like kids?